Shrinks99/node-based-interfaces/_collections/_sections/intro-to-nodes.md

 The above diagram shows a simple multi-in-single-out node graph composed of three nodes.
 The blue sockets represent inputs whereas the red sockets represent outputs.

-These nodes are best for graphs that mostly deal with a single common type of data.
+These nodes are typically best for graphs that mostly deal with a single common type of data.
 While described here as having a single type of output, there are typically no limits on how many nodes can be connected to this output.
 Rather, the limit of this paradigm is that each node is only capable of outputting one thing.
 In this type of node-graph all data is passed through the entire graph and utilized when called upon by a given node.
 Any changing of data-types is done outside the node graph.

 Multi-in-single-out node graphs are typically laid out vertically and their graph structure is less complex than nodes with multiple outputs.
 They optimize for graph hierarchy and legibility at the cost of only having out output type.